 In the cold months, one can advantageously add a beautiful cardigan or knit sweater, which we always have in the correct waist short length.
 You can use beautiful stilettos for a festive evening, or flat shoes for an everyday look.

-In addition, you can style a swing skirt in 50s style with a Mondo Kaos T-shirt and a pair of nice ones sko.
+In addition, you can style a 50's style swing skirt with one Mondo Kaos T-shirt and a nice pair sko.
 It gives a nice everyday vintage look.
 When you style your swing dress, you can rejoice that with a dress, you already have the full look, now you can concentrate on the details, your sko match or perhaps be contrasting?
 Can you possibly match sko and hat (in the cold months), or shoes and jewelry such as earrings, bracelets, necklaces or brooches?
 It gives an exciting and at the same time stylish vintage look.